 Once you receive your approval letter:

 - Find a residential respite care provider

 It’s important to find the right place for you, as every home is different.
-You can find residential respite care providers by using the DailyCare search.
+You can find short term senior care by using the DailyCare search.

 - Apply for a place